 - Experiential and hands-on learning experiences from freshman through senior years that translate knowledge to know-how, culminating in a capstone design project that brings it all together.

-A wide variety of co-curricular clubs and activities for students, include Rocketry Team, Design-Build-Fly, Baja Team, Mechantronic Football, and eNABLE, that provide opportunities to put knowledge to practice in fun, team-oriented environments.
+We also have a wide variety of co-curricular clubs and activities for students, including Rocketry Team, Design-Build-Fly, Baja Team, Mechantronic Football, IrishSAT, and eNABLE, which provide opportunities to put knowledge to practice in fun, team-oriented environments.

 Our graduate program in Aerospace and Mechanical Engineering offers a Ph.D. degree that features